top of page

 K-POP RESOURCES

-Berklee's Professional Music Department, led by Chair Toki Wright and Interim Assistant Chair Jes Perry, provides students with an abundance of resources related to K-Pop, encompassing both academic, artistic, and career aspects.
+Berklee's Professional Music Department provides students with an abundance of resources related to K-Pop, encompassing both academic, artistic, and career aspects.
 This encompasses the offering of prestigious courses and events such as "K-pop Culture and Society," 'Inside K-pop: A&R Listening Session," and "Berklee K-Pop and Beyond Event."
 Our commitment lies in innovation and a student-centered approach as we strive to shape the most advanced educational platform for the future leaders of the music and creative industry.

 This page will continuously be updated with an extensive range of K-Pop, Hallyu (The Korean Wave), and pan-Asian media-related resources.